openconfig/reference/rpc/gnmi/gnmi-specification.md

 In some cases, however, elements of the data tree may be known to change together, or need to be interpreted by the subscriber together.
 Such data MUST be explicitly marked in the schema as being eligible to be aggregated when being published.
 Additionally, the subscribing client MUST explicitly request aggregation of eligible schema elements for the subscription - by means of the `allow_aggregation` flag within a `SubscriptionList` message.
 For elements covered by a subscription that are not explicitly marked within the schema as being eligible for aggregation the target MUST NOT coalesce these values, regardless of the value of the `allow_aggregation` flag.

 When aggregation is not permitted by the client or the schema each update message MUST contain a (key, value) pair - where the key MUST be a path to a single leaf element within the data tree (encoded according to [Section 2.2.2](#222-paths)).
 The value MUST encode only the value of the leaf specified.
-In most cases, this will be a scalar value (i.e., a JSON value if a JSON encoding is utilised), but in some cases, where an individual leaf element within the schema represents an object, it MAY represent a set of values (i.e.,  a JSON or Protobuf object).
+In most cases, this will be a scalar value (i.e., a JSON value if a JSON encoding is utilised), but in some cases, where an individual leaf element within the schema represents an object, it MAY represent a set of values (i.e., a JSON object or Protobuf message).

 Where aggregation is permitted by both the client and schema, each update message MUST contain a key value pair, where the key MUST be the path to the element within the data tree which is explicitly marked as being eligible for aggregation.
 The value MUST be an object which encodes the children of the data tree element specified.
-For JSON, the value is therefore a JSON object, and for Protobuf is a series of binary-encoded Protobuf messages.
+For JSON, the value is therefore a JSON object, and for Protobuf is a binary-encoded Protobuf message (along with any child messages).

 ### 3.5.1 Managing Subscriptions